logancyang/obsidian-copilot/README.md

-# 🔍 Obsidian Copilot
+# 🔍 Copilot for Obsidian

-Obsidian Copilot is a ChatGPT interface right inside Obsidian.
+Copilot for Obsidian is a ChatGPT interface right inside Obsidian.
 It has a minimalistic design and is straightforward to use.

 - 💬 ChatGPT integration in Obsidian.
 - 🚀 Turbocharge your Second Brain with AI.